josephbeuysmum/Dertisch/README.md

 A lightweight VIPER framework for Swift apps
 --------------------------------------------

-Filzanzug is lightweight VIPER framework for Swift built using a "write once, read never", or **WORN** dependency injection system, meaning properties are injected once and not publicly accessible thereafter.
+Dertisch is lightweight VIPER framework for Swift built using a "write once, read never", or **WORN** dependency injection system, meaning properties are injected once and not publicly accessible thereafter.

-Filzanzug is specifically structured with the goal of **minimising code resuse**, which simultaneously taking advantage of the **Protocol Orientated** nature of Swift.
+Dertisch is specifically structured with the goal of **minimising code resuse**, which simultaneously taking advantage of the **Protocol Orientated** nature of Swift.

 What is a VIPER framework?
 --------------------------